-In some cases—particularly if you’re offering an innovative product or service—you may not have competitors.
+In some cases, particularly if you’re offering an innovative product or service, you may not have competitors initially.
 In these instances, it’s crucial to investigate market demand.
 You can conduct market research yourself or hire a market researcher to do it for you.

-As you conduct competitor and market research, you should also revise and refine your strategies based on new information and remove any goals rendered risky after further investigation.
+As you conduct competitor and market research, you should also revise and refine your business development strategy based on new information and remove any goals rendered risky after further investigation.

 Step 5: Define timelines

 Once you’ve defined your goals and strategies and have validated your assumptions through detailed research, you’re ready to set timelines for enacting your growth strategy.
 Timelines can be set by goal priority or in sequence.